-This division also administers Community Development Block Grants.
-One of its newly created programs is the Rural Economic and Area Development Initiative (CDBG-READI).
-READI is designed to use CDBG resources to provide http://doa.wi.gov/Divisions/Housing/Bureau-of-Community-Development/READI-Program/ multifamily housing as well.
-Specific programs evolve and change with the needs of the housing market.
+This division also administers Community

+Development Block Grants.
+One of its newly

+created programs is the Rural Economic

+and Area Development Initiative (CDBGREADI).
+READI is designed to use CDBG

+resources to provide targeted economic

+development investment in either a single

+unit of general local government or a rural

+http://doa.wi.gov/Divisions/Housing/Bureau-of-Community-Development/READI-Program/